 As I grew up, my belief in God grew too.
 I remember wondering sometimes if other people thought about God as much as I did, or if I was just a weirdo.
 A lot of people find that as they grow older, their religiosity fades away.
 But for a number of reasons I won’t go into here, mine didn’t.
 At the age of 14, I decided to commit myself and my life to Jesus.
 It was strange but I felt like I had fallen in love with God somehow.
 That year, I asked my parents not to give me any presents for Christmas (apart from Amnesty International membership) because I wanted to celebrate it as the birthday of Jesus, not as a commercial, secular holiday.
 At 16, I decided I wanted to dedicate myself and my life to God, so I got baptised.
 I decided I didn’t want to get married because I dreamed of being a missionary and helping poor people in some far off country.

-Shortly after starting university I changed my mind about not getting married, but the dream of doing something important for God and something meaningful for the world in his name persisted.
+Shortly after starting university I changed my mind about not getting married, but the dream of doing something for God and something meaningful in the world, in his name, persisted.
 Soon after graduating from university, though, I lost my belief in Christianity.

 It happened one day when I picked up the Bible, hoping God would talk to me.
-I’d been through a really damaging, horrible relationship which alienated me from the church I had been attending, because over the course of about a year, every time I tried to explain to my church leaders why I wanted to break up with this guy (verbal abuse, mostly), I got “but Jesus!”-ed into backing down.
-I’d lost the confidence I’d had that these people cared about me and wanted to support me.
+I’d been through a really damaging, horrible relationship which alienated me from the church I had been attending.
+I’d lost the confidence I’d had that the people there cared about me.
 So I was no longer emotionally invested in a church, and my faith hadn’t met any of my emotional needs or answered any of my questions for a long, long time.
-So when I picked up the Bible that day, really wishing I could somehow connect to God through it, I was finally reading it with the same kind of detachment with which I might read the Qur’an or some other holy book.
+I tried to hold on, tried to pray, tried to read the Bible – but every time I opened it, it either horrified me or left me cold.
+Which means that when I picked up the Bible that day, really wishing I could somehow connect to God through it, I was finally reading it with the same kind of detachment with which I might read the Qur’an or some other “holy” book.

 Let me explain a bit further what I mean by that.
 When I was a teenager I had read a book called I Dared to Call Him Father by an ex-Muslim woman named Bilquis Sheikh.
-In it, she talked about how after a painful divorce, she had turned to the Qur’an for comfort as she usually did in a time of difficulty, but didn’t find any comfort there at all.
+In it, she talked about how after a painful divorce, she had turned to the Qur’an for comfort as she usually did in a time of difficulty, but didn’t find any comfort there at all; instead, she was hurt by the callousness and coldness she found within its pages.
 “Well, of course”, I had thought at the time.
 “The Qur’an is just a normal book.”
-(I’d read much of it in high school and found it tedious and unremarkable, and as a Christian of course I knew it wasn’t really the word of any god).
+(I’d read much of it in school and found it tedious and unremarkable, and as a Christian of course I knew it wasn’t really the word of any god).

 Now here I was, many years later, realising the same thing about my tribe’s text: it wasn’t offering me any comfort or wisdom or hope or relevant guidance, or revealing anything insightful, because it was a compilation of manuscripts describing frequently ahistorical events, some involving a mythical rabbi who died almost 2000 years ago.
 So why should it have resonated with me any more than the Qur’an did?
 It’s not a coincidence that both Christians and Muslims may tell you that you have to read their holy texts with “the right attitude” or “an open heart”.
 I’m pretty sure now that what that really means is that you have to have a special credulousness reserved for only their preferred text.